-We currently have two vacancies.
+We currently have one vacancies.
 Please see below:

 HOME DELIVERIES IN ABERYSTWYTH

 Glyn Thomas (milkman & other foods) 07974 159 356